PunchThrough/Zombeacon/readme.md

 }
 ```

-Now, use the CLLocationManager delegate method didDetermineState: forRegion: to capture when a beacon enters its zone.
+Use the CLLocationManager delegate method didDetermineState: forRegion: to capture when a beacon enters its zone.
 The rest of the beacon
 setup will happen later, in our ViewController.

 ```objective-c